Cinnamon Bark Cinnamomum zeylanicum

 Possible skin sensitivity.
 Keep out of reach of children.
 If you are pregnant, nursing, or under a doctor’s care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.

-- Supports healthy metabolic function*
+- Internal use supports healthy metabolic function*

-- Maintains a healthy immune system*
+- Helps maintain a healthy immune system when taken internally*

 - Naturally repels insects

-- Long used to flavor food and for its internal health benefits
+- Long used to flavor food

 dōTERRA On Guard®